-Recently, we’ve seen reports that apps can use your microphone to listen and send this data away for analysis.
+Recently, there have been reports that apps can use your microphone to listen and send this data away for analysis.
 That way, the theory goes, they can offer you items based on what you talk about.
 Although evidence of this is only circumstantial so far, researchers have managed to create a proof of concept for this functionality.

-At the same time, the allegations that your phone might be using audio from your surroundings were proven true.
-It was reported that smartphone apps listen to inaudible sounds that are placed in advertisements you visit (these are called beacons).
+At the same time, the allegations your phone might be using audio from your surroundings were proven true.
+It was reported that smartphone apps listen to inaudible sounds that are placed in advertisements you visit.
 It was also shown that apps listen to what you watch on TV to deliver you more targeted ads.

 To fight this, you often have to look towards technically complex solutions or decide to not use an app at all if they are strict about their permissions.
 It can all get a little overwhelming.
 I've already discussed adblockers as one way to get tracked less, but even then you rely on software.
 This time I decided to look at the area you can control better than anyone else: your physical space.
 By limiting physical availability to the source of information, you are in control.

 One of the easiest and most common physical measures of protecting yourself from prying eyes is to cover up your webcam.
 This can be done with either a piece of tape or a more advanced solution like a sliding cover.

 Covering your webcam may seem like an extreme measure, because aren't the possibilities of your specific very low?
 While that's true, the results may be very harmful.
 Take the case of the Russian hackers who gained access to people's webcams and live-streamed them on YouTube.
 There's also a documented case of someone who got caught self-pleasuring and was asked for ransom on the captured images.

 It's a threat with serious consequences.
 Much more may be learned from video footage other than your face.
 Your surroundings and any visitors are exposed as well.
 You might not even notice being spied on, as it's possible for hackers to do this without turning on the indicator light.